A Guide to Colorado Motorcycle Laws

 According to the Colorado Department of Transportation (CDOT), all motorcyclists must obey the same traffic laws as other drivers on the road.
-Because motorcycle laws vary from state to state, make sure you’re aware of Colorado laws so you can ride safely and legally.
+Because motorcycle laws vary from state to state, make sure you’re aware of Colorado motorcycle laws so you can ride safely and legally.
+If you’re involved in a motorcycle accident in Denver, Aurora, Colorado Springs, or Pueblo, you need to know that McDivitt Law Firm is on your side.
+Motorcycle accidents in Colorado are especially devastating on interstates and mountain roads and we want all motorcycle riders to be safe at all times.

-Colorado has specific motorcycle laws to keep riders and motorist’s safe.
+Colorado has specific motorcycle laws to keep riders and motorists safe.
+Motorcycles are significantly more dangerous than regular cars and carry a high risk of injury during automotive accidents.
+Additionally, motorcycle fatalities during car crashes, traffic accidents, or auto collisions are much higher than regular vehicles.
 Here’s everything you need to know about motorcycle laws in Colorado:

 Obtaining a Colorado Motorcycle License

 In order to ride a motorcycle in Colorado, you must have the proper endorsement on your driver’s license.
+If you do not have this endorsement, you could be facing heavy fines when pulled over.
+Additionally, your insurance will not cover any motorcycle accidents, potentially leaving you on the hook for high medical bills or expensive repair costs in the event that something happens.
 This can be obtained at a Colorado DMV.
-This is not a separate license, but is rather an endorsement showing that you have completed the necessary requirements to ride a motorcycle safely.
+This is not a separate license but is rather an endorsement showing that you have completed the necessary requirements to ride a motorcycle safely.
+Do your part to earn a motorcycle license endorsement in Colorado to increase your motorcycle safety knowledge and protect yourself in the event of an accident.
+Motorcycle riders in Denver, Aurora, Pueblo, and Colorado Springs all need to take this step seriously.

 The general motorcycle endorsement “M” qualifies you to ride a 2- or 3-wheel motorcycle.
-Scooters and other low-power vehicles under 50cc or vehicles that have a speed capacity less than 40mph do not qualify as motorcycles in Colorado.
+Scooters and other low-power vehicles under 50cc or vehicles that have a speed capacity of less than 40mph do not qualify as motorcycles in Colorado.
 However, you must have at least a basic driver’s license to operate them.
+Remember that these restrictions aren’t random.
+They are put in place to lower the chances of severe auto accidents.
+By observing the legal requirements to own and drive a motorcycle, you prevent yourself from having to deal with the headaches of motorcycle liability lawsuits if you get into an accident.

 In order to obtain a motorcycle license in Colorado: